MdAbrar232/FidaOS/README.md

 ## 🎯 Purpose

-The purpose of FidaOS was not to build a production-ready system, but to gain a practical understanding of how operating systems work internally by building one from scratch.
+The purpose of FidaOS was to obtain a practical understanding of how operating systems work internally by building one from scratch.

 ---